Aelkoulali/Statistics-calculator/README.md

 - JavaScript

 ▶️ How to Run
--  Open `index.html` in your browser.
+1. Open index.html in your browser.
+2. Enter comma-separated numbers (example: 1, 2, 2, 3, 4)
+3. Click Calculate to see the results.